UchuServer/Uchu/README.md

 Message Wincent01#7921 on Discord to get an invite to the development Discord server.
 Note, the server is not meant to be a hub for support.

 ## Python scripting
 Uchu supports [Python scripting](https://github.com/yuwui/Uchu/blob/master/Uchu.Python/SCRIPTING.md), which you can use to code minigames, new game features, and a lot more!
-This is the perfect way for you with less programming experience to contribute.
+This is the perfect way for those of you with less programming experience to contribute.

 ## Releases
 Check out the [release page](https://github.com/yuwui/Uchu/releases) for standalone binary releases of Uchu.

 ## Prerequisites
+This project will be built and run using a CLI, so you should only attempt to set it up if you are familiar with your native command line interface.
+You will also require a text editor capable of editing raw text files.
+These are requirements of setting up this project so if you are not familiar with either it is recommended to research them in advance.
+Users should also understand that Uchu is not a game in and of itself, but a server which tells a program on your computer - the client - what to do.
-Uchu is built with .NET Core 3.1 which is compatible with Windows, Linux, and MacOS.
+Uchu is built with .NET Core 3.1 (see below for installation details) which is compatible with Windows, Linux, and MacOS.

 ### .NET Core 3.1
 Install .NET Core 3.1 SDK for your OS using the instructions found on [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).